 Ahmed Yusuf

-Somali Elders Coordinator Ahmed recently joined our staff in September of 2020.
-He is working to help LSHS enhance services to Somali elders.
+Somali Elders Coordinator Ahmed is working to help LSHS enhance services to Somali elders.
 Ahmed worked as the East African Community Organizer for Minneapolis Community Education and the Midtown YWCA.
 Ahmed was born and raised in Mogadishu, the capitol of Somali.
 He later moved to India to further his education.
 There he worked for the United Nations High Commissioner for Refugees.
 He moved to the United States in 2014 and settled in Minnesota.
-Ahmed currently co-owns and operates a group home for people with disabilities. |
+Ahmed currently co-owns and operates a group home for people with disabilities.
+[Email Ahmed] |